Absences and Attendance

 Legally, children are entitled to start school at the age of five, but do not have to start until they are six years of age.
-We must see the child’s birth certificate (for New Entrant children), immunisation record, proof of address at enrolment.
+We must see the child’s birth certificate (for New Entrant children), immunisation record, and proof of address at enrolment.
 Please feel welcome to arrange school visits or see the school principal before your child formally starts school.
 A coffee morning information session will be held each term for parents/caregivers.
 These may be attended by the Principal and BOT and PTA representatives.

-For out of zone children, an application form must be filled in.
+For out-of-zone children, an application form must be filled in.
 Places will be balloted if there are too few places available.
 Please advise any change of address or phone number for emergency purposes.